kddubey/cappr/docs/source/2_motivation.rst

 That being said, let's now run CAPPr on that product review classification task.
 Also, let's:

-- trivially incorporate a prior (this is optional)
+- trivially incorporate a prior (optional)

-- predict a probability distribution over classes, not just the class (also optional)
+- predict a probability distribution over classes (optional)

 - replace the expensive ``text-davinci-003`` model call with a ``text-curie-001`` one